 "If we start creating compelling simulations ourselves, only this hypothesis remains," says Kipping.
 "The day we invent that technology, the odds will go from 50% -50% to near certainty we're not real."

 Other findings could silence the question.
-What if we could detect a "glitch", as in the movie The Matrix, which reveals the simulation?
-Over the next few decades, our IT know-how will allow us to finally confirm once and for all whether or not we live in a simulation.
+What if we could detect a "glitch", like in the movie The Matrix, which reveals the simulation?
+In the coming decades, our IT know-how will allow us to finally confirm once and for all whether or not we live in a simulation.

 For now, we have to deal with the fact that we simply don't know.